- What is solution focussed counselling?

 Do EAP counsellors need specific expertise?

 Yes, counsellors need more than clinical expertise.
 They need to be able to understand ‘system’ and context.
 They also need to be able to work with two clients: the organisation and the individual.
-Our people are professionals [link to Staff] with the right background and training to understand the best way to empower you to deal with your situation.
+Our people are professionals with the right background and training to understand the best way to empower you to deal with your situation.

 What is the EAP counselling ‘bubble of confidentiality and safety’.

 For the EAP to be successful at prevention and early intervention it needs to be separate from workers compensation and other processes.
 At its best the EAP counselling session needs to provide a safe and secure and confidential space for the employee to be open and honest about the issues.
 If the employee thinks that the counsellor will be asked to write a report or communicate with others in power they may self-censor or skew the focus of the counselling session.
 This may potentially mean that they don’t address their issues properly, ultimately leading to a worsening of their situation or a workers compensation claim.